Extended Learning Opportunities

 program begins each June.

-Student Support, Parent & Community Connections
+Student Support, Parent, and Community Connections

 Ensuring that students are engaged and have a sense of ownership in the program will be two of the important ingredients for our success.
 Our winter Student Interest Survey found that students want to be active, have fun, and be creative.
 Cooking, outdoor physical activity, art, and theater were the top choices among students in grades 5 – 8.
 Of those students not attending their school’s program, the lack of time and other commitments such as participation in sports were the top reasons keeping students from participating.